Montana

 Yellowstone exposed!
 New elevation map reveals park’s complex geologic history

-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+[ad_1] Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week’s contribution is from Dr. Ben Crosby, Professor, and Kyra Bornong, graduate student, with the Department of Geosciences at Idaho State University.
-Top image is a view of the Silver Gate landslide complex, near Mammoth Hot Springs, …
+Top image is a view of the Silver Gate landslide complex, near Mammoth Hot …

 Read moreYellowstone exposed!
 New elevation map reveals park’s complex geologic history